-That is to say, if a company has a business premises or offers a service within a specific area, it needs users within that area to be able to find its website at the time they are searching for that specific product or service.
+That is to say, like when you want to find that perfect nederlandse porno or if a company has a business premises or offers a service within a specific area, it needs users within that area to be able to find its website at the time they are searching for that specific product or service.

 How does local SEO work?